 Please note that I am not entitled to give medical advice on treatments and disorders.
 However, feel free to send me your feedback, including suggestions, papers or links at: email@example.com

-If you wish to contact me directly or need an advice on your fertility journey, please continue reading here.
+If you wish to contact me directly or need an advice on your fertility journey, please contact me as described here.